levizoesch/tribes.mapping/README.md

 Now save.

-You have created a new Terrain Asset that you can link insice the `.mis` file for the map.
+You have created a new Terrain Asset that you can link inside the `.mis` file for the map.

 ## ⭐Configuring a MIS map file.⭐